Juanrdeveloper/Juanrdeveloper/README.md

 # Hi 👋, I'm Juan Rengifo

-I am a software developer, specialized in web development.
+I am a software developer, specialized in Front-end developer.

 ## About me